-1.1 Entran Limited has been commissioned to undertake an assessment of air quality impacts associated with a life safety generator installed/relocated at a site at 65-67 Maygrove Road, London.
-The location of the generator in relation to the Site is shown in Figures 1.1 and 1.2.

-1.2 It is understood that the generator has been relocated 20 m to the west to a new location behind the bin store.

-1.3 This report presents the findings of an air quality assessment of the potential impacts associated with the relocated generator.

-1.4 A glossary of common air quality terminology is provided in Appendix A.
+- 1.1 Entran Limited has been commissioned to undertake an assessment of air quality impacts associated with the relocation of a life safety generator at a site at 65-67 Maygrove Road, London.
+The location of the generator in relation to the Site is shown in Figures 1.1 and 1.2. - 1.2 It is understood it is proposed to relocate the generator in a roof top location within the Site. - 1.3 This report presents the findings of an air quality assessment of the potential impacts associated with the relocation of the generator. - 1.4 A glossary of common air quality terminology is provided in Appendix A.

-Figure 1: Site Location Plan
+Figure 1: Site Plan